FongRay/heroapp-LetsHire/README.md

 ## Departments management
 --------------
 Currently LetsHire provides separate web pages to manage jop openings/candidates/interviews, but does not provide any visual interface to manage departments.
-The departments value are fixed, see RAILS_ROOT/app/model/users DEFAULT_SET definition.
+The departments value are fixed, see the __DEFAULT_SET__ definition of [app/model/department.rb](https://github.com/vchs/heroapp-LetsHire/blob/master/app/models/department.rb) .